 - Ana P. Santos, a Manila-based journalist whose work focuses on gender and health in Southeast Asia and the Filipino diaspora.

-- Iris Hyon, a journalist who covered the relationship between Asian American identity and the Black Lives Matter movement.
+- Iris Hyon, who covered the relationship between Asian American identity and the Black Lives Matter movement.

 - Sarahbeth Maney, a photojournalist who reported on race and class disparities in health care, housing, and violence risks by telling the story of one Samoan-American woman's pregnancy.